-The original C++ Standard defined the behavior of calling delete on a pointer to an incomplete class type - i.e., when it just happened to be the same behavior as ignore the call.
-The compiler has no way of establishing the well-defined cases on a per-translation-unit basis, and why this behavior - that is coincidentally the same as if the type were complete - is singled out to be well defined is unclear:
+The original C++ Standard defined the behavior of calling delete on a pointer to an incomplete class type - i.e., when the effect of calling delete on a pointer to the complete class type just happened to be the same behavior as ignoring the call.
+The compiler has no way of establishing the well-defined cases on a per-translation-unit basis, and why this behavior - that is coincidentally the same as if the type were complete - is singled out to be well defined is unclear1:

-7.6.2.9 [expr.delete] Delete
+7.6.2.9 $[expr.delete]^2$ Delete

-"If the object being deleted has incomplete class type at the point of deletion and the complete class has a non-trivial destructor or a deallocation function, the behavior is undefined."
+5 "If the object being deleted has incomplete class type at the point of deletion and the complete class has a non-trivial destructor or a deallocation function, the behavior is undefined."

-We note that invoking delete on a pointer to a trivial type that does not overload the class-specific operator delete can be implemented as simply not invoking the destructor and instead calling just the global operator delete with the address of the trivial object, as the type of the object is not needed once we know the destructor is trivial.
+We note that invoking delete on a pointer to a trivial type that does not overload the class-specific operator delete can be implemented as simply not invoking the destructor and instead calling just the global operator delete with the address of the trivial object since the type of the object is not needed once we know the destructor is trivial.

-On a related note, there is explicit treatment in the standard for allowing the reuse of storage for an object by constructing another object in its place.
+On a related note, the Standard contains explicit treatment for allowing the reuse of storage for an object by constructing another object in its place: